Follow us on

 Insect and Tick Protection

 During late summer and early fall, wear long sleeves, long pants, hats and shoes (rather than sandals).
 Apply insect repellents containing 25-50% DEET (N,N-diethyl-3-methylbenzamide) or 20% picaridin (Bayrepel) to exposed skin (but not to the eyes, mouth, or open wounds).
 DEET may also be applied to clothing.
 Products with a lower concentration of either repellent need to be repplied more frequently.
 Products with a higher concentration of DEET carry an increased risk of neurologic toxicity, especially in children, without any additional benefit.
 Do not use either DEET or picaridin on children less than two years of age.
 For additional protection, apply permethrin-containing compounds to clothing, shoes, and bed nets.
 Permethrin-treated clothing appears to have little toxicity.
 Don't sleep with the window open unless there is a screen.
-If sleeping outdoors or in an accomodation that allows entry of mosquitoes, use a bed net, preferably impregnated with insect repellent, with edges tucked in under the mattress.
+If sleeping outdoors or in an accommodation that allows entry of mosquitoes, use a bed net, preferably impregnated with insect repellent, with edges tucked in under the mattress.
 The mesh size should be less than 1.5 mm.
 If the sleeping area is not otherwise protected, use a mosquito coil, which fills the room with insecticide through the night.

 [Back to top]